 I have been fascinated by history for over 30 years now.
 I have studied history academically and just for fun – I’ve even worked as a tour guide at historical sites.

-I’m now having great fun, passing on my love of the past to my 11-year-old son.
+I’m now having great fun, passing on my love of the past to my son, who has developed his own passion for history – though I suspect it is thanks to Horrible Histories rather than my own influence.
 We like nothing better, during the school holidays, than hunting dragons through Medieval castles or exploring the hidden alcoves of Tudor Manor Houses.
 He is fantastic at identifying bread ovens, spotting fireplaces and the defensive features of most castles.